mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/datagate-component-suite-overview.md

 - Determine if a file’s format has changed prior to opening.
 - Compose database network connection parameters on-the-fly.

-All of these tasks and more can be accomplished with the help of a few DCS objects.
+All of these tasks and more can be accomplished with the help of a few DG objects.
 <br />